-If you find these ESL discussion questions useful, then why not pick up our book 50 Conversation Classes which features 50 topic-based sets of questions and activities.
+If you find these discussion questions useful for your TEFL class, then why not pick up our book 50 Conversation Classes which features 50 topic-based sets of questions and activities.
 The questions are grouped by theme and are in a handy copy and cut-out format.